DerellLicht/FidelityCalcs/README.md

 Read Fidelity Investments report documents and perform various calculations.
-This will extract value of each fund at various times, and analyze changes in value of my holdings in the funds.
+This will extract value of each fund at various times, and analyze changes in value of my holdings over time.

 //**********************************************************************
 This project is licenced under Creative Commons CC0 1.0 Universal;